jones34cc/R1980-sapera/README.md

-# Raylib C++ Starter Template
+# Raylib C++ Retro snake game

-Raylib C++ Starter Template for Visual Studio Code on Windows.

-This demo project contains a bouncing ball raylib example program.
+This project contains 1980's snake game using raylib.

 It works with raylib version 4.5.
 Tested on both Windows 10 and Windows 11.